-To ensure that the computer binds as expected when binding with System Preferences, Directory Utility, or dsconfigad, use computer names that:
+To make sure that the computer binds with System Preferences, Directory Utility, or dsconfigad, use computer names that:

-Although the underscore character is valid in hostnames, it is not a valid component in a DNS domain name.
-If the Active Directory domain being bound to contains an underscore in the domain name, binding and services will not function as expected.
+The underscore character is valid in host names but not in a DNS domain name.
+If an Active Directory domain name has an underscore, binding and services won't work.

 Information about products not manufactured by Apple, or independent websites not controlled or tested by Apple, is provided without recommendation or endorsement.
 Apple assumes no responsibility with regard to the selection, performance, or use of third-party websites or products.
 Apple makes no representations regarding third-party website accuracy or reliability.
 Risks are inherent in the use of the Internet.
 Contact the vendor for additional information.
 Other company and product names may be trademarks of their respective owners.